Skip to Main Content

 If you did slip, trip, or fall at a hotel or casino in Las Vegas, you may be able to file a premises liability lawsuit.
 You may have an easier time proving that a dangerous condition existed at a hotel or casino given that these places of accommodation and business often have cameras, and you may be able to obtain the footage to help support your case.
 It is important to recognize that you only have two years from the date of your injury to file your claim, according to Nevada Revised Statutes § 11.190.

 An experienced Las Vegas premises liability attorney can discuss your lawsuit with you today.
-Contact the Ladah Law Firm for more information about how we can help with your claim.
+Contact the Ladah Injury & Car Accident Lawyers Las Vegas for more information about how we can help with your claim.